-The second requirement for anyone wanting to lead hikes is to go through the Berkshire or another approved Leadership training program.
+The second requirement for anyone wanting to lead hikes is to go through the Western MA or another approved Leadership Training Program.
 This is a sixteen-hour course that teaches basic leadership skills and trip planning skills.
-It is generally taught in the Berkshire Chapter in the Spring.
-Other chapters also the teach the course, so you may take it at another chapter.
+It is generally taught in the Western MA Chapter in the spring.
+Other chapters also teach the course, so you may take it at another chapter.
 We do require though you take at least the 16-hour course as some chapters have 4, 8 or even 27-hour training.
-There is an upfront charge for the course, usually around \$50.00, which is reimbursed once you become a Leader and lead at least two hikes.
+There is an upfront charge for the in-person course, usually around \$50.00, which is reimbursed once you become a Leader and lead at least two hikes within a year.
 You can choose to take the course after you co-lead a hike with an AMC Hike Leader or even before you do so.

 The next step in the Leadership process is you are mentored by an AMC qualified leader.
-Your mentor works with you to co-lead two hikes.
+Your mentor works with you to guide you through the Leadership process and to assist you in your two co-lead hikes.
 Your co-lead role in the first hike is limited, but for your second co-lead, you will plan, screen and lead the entire hike.
 Your mentor will be with you each step of the way!
 Generally, you will co-lead your first hike with someone other than your mentor, so you can experience difference leadership styles.
 On the other hand, you can choose to do the entire process with your mentor.
+Or you can do your co-leads with other leaders and use your mentor as a mentor only.
 We like to get you through the process within a year, but each candidate is treated individually.
+The Outings Chair will work with you to set up your mentorship.

-AMC Berkshire Chapter Leadership Requirements for Hike Leaders
+AMC Western MA Chapter Leadership Requirements for Hike Leaders